Legislature approves bill to waive liquor license fees

 SANTA FE, N.M.
 (AP) — The New Mexico Legislature has approved a bill that would provide a one-time waiver of annual liquor license fees, amid discussions of a broad regulatory overhaul of alcohol sales.

 A 64-0 vote of approval by the House of Representatives on Thursday sent the measure to Gov. Michelle Lujan Grisham, who has embraced a variety of economic relief measures in response to the coronavirus pandemic.

-Bill co-sponsor Rep. Matthew McQueen of Galisteo called the fee waiver a “gesture of good will to our liquor license holders who have struggled during the pandemic.”
+Bill co-sponsor Rep. Matthew McQueen of Galisteo called the fee waiver a gesture of good will to liquor license holders.

-Separately, the state Senate is weighing a separate House-approved bill that would relax state restrictions on liquor sales in an effort to energize the hospitality industry.
+Many state lawmakers want to relax state restrictions on liquor sales in efforts to energize the hospitality industry.